aseelalio/Portfolio/README.md

-- 👋 Hi, I’m @aseelalio
+- 👋 Hi, I’m Aseel Alotaibi
-- 👀 I’m interested in the Data Analytics feild
+- 👀 An Aspiring Data Analyst
-- 🌱 I’m currently learning SQL and R

 <!---
 aseelalio/aseelalio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.